PUTNAM COUNTY TRAILWAY LETTERBOX:

-Starting from Brewster-Route 6 parking lot; The Putnam County Trailway is paved and includes green mileage markers all along the route.
-The top number is the distance from the start of the old Railroad Line in New York City, while the bottom number is used as a mile marker.
+Starting from Brewster-Route 6 parking lot; The Putnam County Trailway is paved and includes green Mileage Markers all along the route.
+The top number is the distance from the start of the old Railroad Line in New York City, while the bottom number is used as a Mile Marker.

-The next phase, under construction in 2021, will take it east over the RR tracks to N Main St where it will connect to the Maybrook Trailway in Brewster.
+Note; The next phase, under construction in 2021, will take it east over the RR tracks to N Main St where it will connect to the Maybrook Trailway in Brewster.

-Heading west (right) the trail crosses Old Mine Rd before traveling along a causeway between the Middle Branch Reservoir and over an old RR bridge.
+Heading West (right) the trail crosses Old Mine Rd before traveling along a causeway between the Middle Branch Reservoir and over an old RR bridge.
 You head into the woods and travel through a tunnel underneath Hughson Rd at 0.9 miles followed by another tunnel underneath Route 6.
 You start up a long gradual hill at 1.4 miles, then after heading downhill briefly, you continue the climb up.
 A spur trail on your left leads to the 1st parking lot along Route 6 at 2 miles.
 A bridge takes you over Route 6 where you continue uphill and finally top out at 2.3 miles.
-After traveling through another tunnel under Seminary Hill Rd a spur trail right leads up to said road.
+After traveling through another tunnel under Seminary Hill Rd a spur trail right leads up to this road.
 The trail then leads down alongside Route 6 and across from Lake Gleneida.
 After 2.9 miles you come to the Route 6 parking lot 2.
 The trail now veers away from the road and passes through a small rock cut.
 Looking to your right, spot green mileage marker 49/0.
 To your left is a high rock wall with two small double-trunked maple trees in front.
 Look to the right of the second maple tree, around chest high and spot a small white quartz rock in the wall.
 Please do not remove this rock.
 Instead, remove the long, flat rock to the right of it.
 Underneath another flat rock is the Putnam County Trailway Letterbox.
 Continuing along the trail, you head into the woods and next come to an iron arched bridge high over a stream at 3.5 miles.
 Very scenic.
 You cross another iron arched bridge at 4.6 miles over a road.
 A tunnel at 5 3/4 miles takes you through some wetlands where you can still spot some of the old railroad telegraph poles.
 After passing through another tunnel you'll spot Lake Casse to your right.
 You come to the Croton Falls Road parking lot at 6.8 miles.
 This lot is located just east of Route 6 in the Town of Carmel.
 The trail travels through town and into the Mahopac section where you get a great overlook of Lake Mahopac.
 Good spot to grab refreshments.
 The trail travels along a ridgeline at 8 1/4 miles, then leaves the town behind at 9 1/4 miles and finally comes to Route 118 and the end of the Putnam County Trailway after 9.9 miles.
 The trail continues south as the North County Trailway.